hernanmd/BioSmalltalk/repository/BioProject.package/BioUser.class/README.md

-GTUser has not been documented yet.
-The class comment should describe the purpose of the class, its collaborations and its variables.
+BioUser represents an user with projects, and a current project, in the system.

 Instance Variables:
-	name	<String> Por ahora solo un String projects	<Collection> <GTProjectInformation>
+	name				<String>
-	currentProject	<GTProjectt> El proyecto sobre el cual trabaja actualmente
+	projects			<Collection> of <BioProject>
+	currentProject		<BioProject>